 At the outset, Google is going to check two boxes for you.
 One says “Include Google search partners” and the other says “Include Google Display Network”.

 Dental practices will not want to have these boxes checked to start their Google AdWords campaign.

 It might be worth testing later, but you don’t want to start off with them marked.
 It will likely result in spending more and getting less than ideal results.

-Leave these two boxes unchecked.
+Leave these two boxes unchecked to start.